Querétaro (city): Notable sites

 Courtyard of the Museum of Art.

-The Museo de Arte (Museum of Art) is located in the former monastery of San Agustín.
+The Art Museum of Querétaro is located in the former monastery of San Agustín.
 The building is considered one of the major Baroque works of art in Mexico, built in the 18th century and is attributed to Ignacio Mariano de la Casa.
 It has a facade of cantera stone in which an image of a crucified Christ is surrounded by grapevines.
 The niches around the main portal contain images of Saint Joseph, Our Lady of Sorrows, Saint Monica and others.
 Its cupola contains life-sized images of angels, but its bell tower was never finished.
 The monastery was occupied by Augustine friars starting in 1743 and is considered to be one of the finest Baroque monasteries in the Americas.
 Its fame as such comes from the decoration of the arches and columns that surround the inner courtyard.
 On the ground floor, there are faces with fierce expressions, while those on the upper floor have more serene expressions.
 Surrounding both sets of faces are chains linking the images.
 The museum contains one of the most important collections of colonial-era art and is organized by painting style.
 Some European works are here but the focus is on the painters of New Spain, including some of the most famous.
 The museum also sponsors temporary exhibits, theatrical works, as well as literary, photography and musical events.

 Pendulum in the Querétaro museum of science and technology.

-The Museo de la Ciudad (City Museum) is in the former Royal Convent of Santa Clara.
+The Museum of the City is in the former Royal Convent of Santa Clara.
 In the 18th century, sisters of the Capuchin order moved from Mexico City to Querétaro to occupy this complex, which was built by the city for them.
 This was done to show the city's economic strength as well as secure its social position in New Spain.
 After the Reform Laws, this building had a number of uses, as a prison with Maximilian I as its most famous prisoner, a military barracks and offices.
 Today it is home to a cultural center.
 In 1997, the Museo de la Ciudad (Museum of the city), which belongs to the Instituto Queretano de la Cultura y las Artes (Querétaro Institute of Culture and the Arts) was moved to this building, and is mostly dedicated to contemporary art.
 In addition to the permanent collection, the museum sponsors temporary exhibitions of drawings, photographs, sculptures, etc. as well as recitals in dance, music and other arts.
 The museum has exchange programs with Sweden and has established the Children's Library of the Museum of the city.
 Its goal is to interest children in the arts through books, workshops and other activities.
 The Church of Santa Clara maintains its religious function.
 Inside are six Baroque altarpieces and a choir loft, all of which are covered in gold leaf.
 On the altarpieces sculptures and paintings of saints appear, as well as the faces of angels among the thickly textured ornamentation covering the altarpieces.